Pacifique Niyongabire: Club career

-In August 2021, he signed with Perth Glory FC in the A-League Men, following a successful pre-season trial.
+In August 2021, he signed with Perth Glory in the A-League Men, following a successful pre-season trial.
 In December 2022, he terminated his contract by mutual consent with the club to pursue another playing opportunity.

 In December 2022, he signed with Canadian Premier League club Valour FC for the 2023 season.
+Niyongabire made his debut for Valour FC on 16 April 2023 against York United, recording an assist in the match.
+He scored his first goal for the club on 20 May 2023 against Pacific FC.

+In January 2024, he joined USL Championship club Tampa Bay Rowdies for an undisclosed fee.

 International career

 On 16 November 2022, he made his debut for the Burundi national football team in a friendly against Ivory Coast.

-On 19 November, he scored in a 1-0 victory in a friendly against Guinea U23.
+On 19 November, he scored in a 1–0 victory in an unofficial friendly against Guinea U23.

+On 25 March 2023, he scored his first goal for the national team in a friendly match against Indonesia in a 3–1 loss (his previous goal was considered unofficial, as the match was not against a senior national team).

+In June 2023, he was called up for his first official tournament match ahead of a 2023 Africa Cup of Nations qualification match.

 Personal life

 He is the younger brother of Elvis Kamsoba, who is also a professional footballer who also plays on the Burundi national football team.